Most Beautiful Castles around the World

 Another imposing structure, the Coca Castle, Built in the late fifteenth century and considered as one of the best examples of the Gothic-Mudejar (Moorish) type of architecture.
 Unlike many of the castles mentioned, this one looks as if it really means business.
 This two-walled fortification as intimidating as it is beautiful on the outside and very luxurious on the inside.

-As a country residence of the British monarchy, no expense was spared building the Windsor Castle.
-The extensive 13-acre site it occupies is only rivaled by its grand and lavish interior and furnishings.
-It features Georgian, Victorian, Gothic, Baroque, and modern architecture, and is considered as one of the most impressive structures in England, if not the world.
+As a country residence of the British monarchy, no expense was spared building Windsor Castle.
+The extensive 13-acre site it occupies is rivaled only by its grand and lavish interior and furnishings.
+It features Georgian, Victorian, Gothic, Baroque, and modern architecture, and is considered one of the most impressive structures in the UK, if not the world.

 Château de Versailles, France